-Rapid Solutions Pty Ltd Rapid Solutions Pty Ltd is the exclusive agent for selling Pacific's policies industry and is considered a "value add" opportunity for Pacific.
+Rapid Training Pty Ltd offers accredited training to the pest control industry and is considered a "value add" opportunity for Pacific.
 The Company charged Pacific International Insurance Pty Ltd a risk mitigation fee for training provided in the past to its insured clients.